ThaBeanBoy/Front-End-Mentor-Time-Tracking-Dashboard/README.md

 This was the trickiest part for me, but before I explain 'sharing state between islands', we first need to understand why we had to share state between them in the first place.

-Making a component, which has it's own state is easy, but when the user clicks `Daily`, `Weekly` or `Monthly`, the content of each [Dashboard](./src/components/DashboardCard.tsx) has to update and display the correct information.
-In order to achieve this, I made the use of [Nano Store](https://docs.astro.build/en/core-concepts/sharing-state/).
+Making a component, which has its own state is easy, but when the user clicks `Daily`, `Weekly` or `Monthly`, the content of each [Dashboard](./src/components/DashboardCard.tsx) has to update and display the correct information.
+In order to achieve this, I made use of [Nano Store](https://docs.astro.build/en/core-concepts/sharing-state/).

 Using [Nano Store](https://docs.astro.build/en/core-concepts/sharing-state/) reminded me of [Redux](https://redux.js.org/) and [React's](https://react.dev/) [useContext hook](https://react.dev/reference/react/useContext).